East Peckham: Notable people

 In 1896, Walter Arnold of East Peckham, was summonsed for travelling at 8 mph in a motorised vehicle, thereby exceeding the then speed limit for towns of 2 mph.
 He was caught by a policeman who gave chase on a bicycle.
 Arnold was fined 1 shilling plus costs, the first speeding conviction in the UK.

 James Pimm (1798–1866) created the gin-based liqueur known as Pimm's.
 He died at his family home in East Peckham and is buried at Holy Trinity Church.

 Sir Roger Twysden (1597–1672) lived at Roydon Hall, and was born in East Peckham.

+Sir William Twysden, 1st Baronet (1566–1628), MP, buried in the family plot at East Peckham with a monumental inscription at St Michael's church.

 Twinning

 East Peckham is twinned with Chéreng, Nord, France.